-- Activation of emergency plans for health services located in risk areas and damage assessment continues. - Honduras: - In the department of Olancho, clearing of debris continues, as well as vector control operations (fumigation) for dengue-transmitting mosquito. - Latest!
-Disaster management Agency COPECO has deployed water trucks to affected areas without access to drinking water.
+- Activation of emergency plans for health services located in risk areas and damage assessment continues. - Honduras: - In the department of Olancho, clearing of debris continues, as well as vector control operations (fumigation) for dengue-transmitting mosquito. - Disaster management Agency COPECO has deployed water trucks to affected areas without access to drinking water. - Guatemala: - As of November 12, CONRED has mobilized 671 tons of humanitarian assistance (cleaning kits, water purifier, blankets, MRE-Meals ready to eat, among others). - Colombia: - National authorities have declared disaster situation and have mobilized 86 tons of humanitarian assistance, including: hygiene kits, tents, biosecurity kits, bottled water, among others. - Search and rescue teams, WASH experts, damage assessment teams and first responders have been deployed to the affected areas. - Latest!
+National authorities have deployed 2 water truck with 22,000 liters each to Providencia, additionally, two motor pumps and a desalination plant are being installed.
+Furthermore, they are preparing to deploy a water treatment plant, seven water pumps, twelve electric generators and three tanks of 500 liters each.

-Guatemala:

-As of November 12, CONRED has mobilized 671 tons of humanitarian assistance (cleaning kits, water purifier, blankets, MRE-Meals ready to eat, among others).

-Colombia:

-- Latest!
-National authorities have declared disaster situation and have mobilized 86 tons of humanitarian assistance, including: hygiene kits, tents, biosecurity kits, bottled water, among others. - Latest!
-Search and rescue teams, WASH experts, damage assessment teams and first responders have been deployed to the affected areas.